 Warwickshire is known throughout the country for horse riding, with the Riding for the Disabled Association opening their first training centre in the south of the county in 2019.
 While many riders enjoy riding on our bridleways, on occasion riders have to use the roads.
+In Warwickshire we have seen an increase in reports of near miss incidents involving horses.

 Horses are flight animals and can be easily startled.
 Riders are often children or young people.
 The partnership encourages other road users to pass horses and riders carefully on the roads.